michael71/Timer5/README.md

 Arduino Lib for TC5 (Timer5) - for SAMD processor, Arduino Zero and MKR1000

 The Timer5 library enables an Arduino Zero or MKR1000 board to periodically call an Interrupt function.
+(be aware that you cannot use analogWrite() with D0 and D1, because this function also uses TC5)

 For more information about this library please visit us at https://github.com/michael71/Timer5